jruels/core-k8s/labs/helm/index.md

 ```

 ## Confirm app is running
-To access the app follow the instructions from the `helm install` command:
+To access the app follow the instructions from the `helm install` command, but use the Leader IP from the spreadsheet:

-This will show the URL to load in a browser to access the application.

 ## Update Chart with our application values